AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Evaluation Results

 \subsubsection{Results}

-\textbf{The full pipeline consistently outperforms all ablation configurations, demonstrating that both TKG and agent components are necessary for optimal performance.} Table~\ref{tab:rq2-ablation} presents results across five configurations. \appname achieves the highest F1-score on all datasets, with the largest margin on DS\_GITHUB where diverse project structures benefit most from TKG-based exploration.
-The consistent improvements indicate that neither component alone is sufficient: the TKG provides structured search space expansion while the agent provides intelligent navigation.
-McNemar's tests confirm all differences are statistically significant ($p<0.05$) with large effect sizes (Cohen's $g$ from 0.40 to 0.44)~\cite{cohen2013statistical}.
+\textbf{The full pipeline outperforms all basic ablation configurations across all datasets, while context expansion shows dataset-dependent effects.} Table~\ref{tab:rq2-ablation} presents results across the six configurations. \appname outperforms Blame-only, Blame-fallback, TKG-only, and Agent-only on every dataset, achieving the highest F1-score on DS\_LINUX and DS\_GITHUB; the largest margin appears on DS\_GITHUB where diverse project structures benefit most from TKG-based exploration.
+Comparing against the \appname (w/o expansion) variant isolates the effect of the two-line context expansion introduced in Section~\ref{subsec:tkg-construction}: expansion improves F1 by 0.024 on DS\_LINUX and 0.058 on DS\_GITHUB (both statistically significant; $p<0.01$, McNemar's test), but marginally reduces it on DS\_APACHE (0.495 to 0.464; $p=0.093$, not significant), where blame complexity is highest (3.3 blame commits per case on average).
+McNemar's tests confirm that \appname's F1 improvements over the four basic ablations are statistically significant on all datasets ($p<0.05$) with large effect sizes (Cohen's $g$ from 0.32 to 0.38)~\cite{cohen2013statistical}.

 \textbf{Among configurations without LLM reasoning, Blame-fallback provides the best baseline, while TKG-only suffers from noise introduced by search space expansion.} Blame-only serves as the simplest baseline: it returns the most recent blame commit without handling blameless cases.
 Blame-fallback improves over Blame-only on all datasets by providing candidates for blameless cases, where Blame-only returns no prediction.
 However, TKG-only performs worse than Blame-fallback despite expanding the search space, particularly on DS\_GITHUB and DS\_APACHE.
 This reveals that deterministic ranking cannot effectively filter the expanded candidate set of a TKG: commits that coincidentally modified the same files are scored similarly to those that actually introduced the bug, reducing precision.